Gunpowder artillery in the Middle Ages: Advances in the Late Middle Ages

 Similar cannon to those used at Crécy appeared also at the Siege of Calais in the same year, and by the 1380s the "ribaudekin" clearly became mounted on wheels.
-Wheeled gun carriages became more commonplace by the end of the 15th century, and were more often cast in bronze, rather than banding iron sections together.
+Wheeled gun carriages became more commonplace by the end of the 15th century, and guns were more often cast in bronze, rather than banding iron sections together.
 There were still the logistical problems both of transporting and of operating the cannon, and as many three dozen horses and oxen may have been required to move some of the great guns of the period.

 Another small-bore cannon of the 14th century was the culverin, whose name derives from the snake-like handles attached to it.
 It was transitional between the handgun and the full cannon, and was used as an anti-personnel weapon.
 The culverin was forged of iron and fixed to a wooden stock, and usually placed on a rest for firing.